JamieBort/Portfolio-Website/Revamp2020.md

 		* from there you'll be able to read the long form resume (not yet created)
 		* ~~add old resume in interim~~.
 Done
 		* or download a pdf of the resume (also not yet created)
+		* work on the resume page. see:
+			* `The content of the resume page needs to be added.` below.
+			* and `The appearance of the resume page needs to be addressed.` below.
 	* (later on) navigation header
 		* should be replaced with a hamburger menu.
 		* and/or change the layout so that the projects section is to the right of the bio.
 And the connect with me is to the right of the projects section.